The convex hull of random points on the boundary of a simple polytope: Proof of Theorem and Theorem

 \subsection{The volume difference}

 We are interested in the expected volume difference

-With probability one the random polytope $P_{N}$ has the following property: For each facet $F \in \cF_{n-1}(P_N)$ that is not contained in a facet of $P$ there exists a unique vertex $v \in \cF_0(P)$, such that the outer unit normal vector $u_{F}$ of $F$ is contained in the normal cone $\cN( v, P)$.
-Clearly all the sets $[F, v]$ are contained in $P \setminus P_N$ and they are up to nullsets pairwise disjoint.
+With probability one the random polytope $P_{N}$ has the following property: For each facet $F \in \cF_{n-1}(P_N)$ that is not contained in a facet of $P$ there exists a unique vertex $v \in \cF_0(P)$, such that the outer unit normal vector $u_{F}$ of $F$ is contained in the normal cone $\cN( v, P)$, or equivalently the hyperplane $H$ containing $F$ is parallel to a supporting hyperplane to $P$ at $v$.
+Clearly all the sets $[F, v]$ are contained in $P \setminus P_N$ and they have pairwise disjoint interiors.
+This is immediate in dimension two, and holds in arbitrary dimensions because it holds for all two-dimensional sections through $P$ and $P_N$ containing two vertices of $P$.
 We set